Level 2, NAB Building

 AISNT advocates for the work of the Australian Institute for Teaching and School Leadership and strongly recommends its leadership resources.

-In 2024 AISNT will facilitate a leadership development program in both Alice Springs and Darwin for those in middle leadership positions, those aspiring to hold leadership positions in schools and teachers wishing to work towards HALT accreditation.
+In 2025 AISNT will facilitate a leadership development program, in Alice Springs and Darwin, for staff in middle leadership positions, aspiring leaders and teachers working towards HALT accreditation.

-Over the seven days of the program participants will utilise a design cycle to develop a project, negotiated at the school level, which adds value to the school and provides them an opportunity to develop as leaders and practitioners.
-Throughout the project participants will reflect on themselves as leaders and how to best lead the project within the school.
+Over the seven days of the program, participants will design a project, negotiated at the school level, which adds value to their school, developing their skills as leaders and practitioners.
+The program will culminate in presentations of the projects, celebrating the knowledge gained and the changes made within the school.